Adding any files from old NuGet packages projects into .NET Core SDK-based MSBuild projects

 Fortunately, MSBuild is flexible enough to allow us to fix the issue by writing a bit of additional XML.
 We'll have to manually create a package file list (note that wildcards are supported), and make MSBuild to copy these files to the output directory.

 The following code should be included into the

 <PropertyGroup> <ActivizNetPackage>Activiz.NET.x64</ActivizNetPackage> <ActivizNetVersion>5.8.0</ActivizNetVersion> <ActivizNetPackagePath>$(NuGetPackageRoot)\$(ActivizNetPackage)\$(ActivizNetVersion)</ActivizNetPackagePath> <ActivizNetContents>$(ActivizNetPackagePath)\lib\net20\*.dll</ActivizNetContents> <ActivizNetExclude>$(ActivizNetPackagePath)\lib\net20\msvc?90.dll</ActivizNetExclude> </PropertyGroup> <ItemGroup> <PackageReference Include="$(ActivizNetPackage)" Version="$(ActivizNetVersion)"/> <Content CopyToOutputDirectory="Always" Include="$(ActivizNetContents)"> <Visible>false</Visible> </Content> <Content Remove="$(ActivizNetExclude)" /> </ItemGroup>

-excluding some items with
+your project (optionally excluding some items with